kliem/PyKPartiteKClique/README.md

 Note that the graphs in `sample_graphs` do not have k-cliques.

-Dashes indicate that the computation was interrupted after 1000s (without determination).
+`nan` indicates that the computation was interrupted after 1000s (without determination).

 | Graph                       | kpkc       | FindClique | networkx   | Cliquer    | mcqd       |